UBC-CIC/student-advising-assistant/docs/ArchitectureDesign.md

 **Semantic Search**
 The system combines the user-inputted context with the question and embeds the text.
 The embedded text is sent to the vectorstore to perform a search for semantically similar extracts using the embedded query.
 The semantic search filters on metadata for faculty and/or program, if provided, so that only extracts within the user’s selected faculty and/or program will be returned.
 If the user includes their specialization and year level, this is included in the query used for semantic search, but the system does not strictly filter extracts on these fields.

-See below for more details depending on the chosen retriever: pgvector or Pinecone.
+See below for more details depending on the chosen retriever: pgvector.
 ___
 **RDS with pgvector**

 If the admin chose to use the pgvector retriever, then the embedded query is sent to the RDS DB and compared with all vectors in the DB by cosine similarity search.
-If the user provides their faculty and/or program, only entries matching the faculty and program are returned.
+If the user provides their faculty and/or program, entries matching the faculty and program are more likely to be returned.
-___
-**Pinecone.io**

-If the admin chose to use the Pinecone retriever, then the system also computes the BM25 sparse vector of the query, then sends both the sparse and dense (embedded) vectors for the query to Pinecone servers via the Pinecone API.
-Pinecone performs hybrid search over the vectorstore, by combining the dot product similarity scores of the sparse and dense vectors.
-The advantage of the hybrid search is that it takes into account both semantic similarity (dense vector) and keyword similarity (sparse vector).
 ___

 **LLM Filter**